Skip to main content

 API key permissions

-You enable an API key to perform specific actions by applying permissions to the key.
-You can update permissions at any time during the key's lifecycle.
-The permissions available to the API key are limited to the permissions of the Polaris account that created the key.
+The permissions available to the API key are limited to the permissions of the Polaris account (user or API key) that creates the key.

 Create keys using the UI